-- 2. Explain the process that the MPO uses to maintain the records created by staff (UPWP, LRTP, TIP, meeting notices, agendas, minutes, etc.) on its website.
-Does the website show current documents as well as all modified/amended versions (for past 3 years)? - The MPO maintains all required records on the website www.LakeSumterMPO.com.
+2. Explain the process that the MPO uses to maintain the records created by staff (UPWP, LRTP, TIP, meeting notices, agendas, minutes, etc.) on its website.
+Does the website show current documents as well as all modified/amended versions (for past 3 years)?

+The MPO maintains all required records on the website www.LakeSumterMPO.com.
 The modified/amended versions are posted below the current version for UPWP, LRTP, TIP, LOPP, PIP and TDSP.
 Meeting Notices, agendas and minutes are available online for past eight years.
-The website is also utilized to promote planning efforts such as feasibility studies and PD&E studies. - Who has the MPO Board granted authority to sign agreements with the FDOT?
+The website is also utilized to promote planning efforts such as feasibility studies and PD&E studies.

+- 3. Who has the MPO Board granted authority to sign agreements with the FDOT?
 Please attached the board resolution that provides this authority.
 Typically, the MPO Governing Board approves by resolution, agreements that the MPO has authorized the MPO Chairman to sign.
-The Executive Director has been provided authority to - authorized the MPO Chairman to sign.
-The Executive Director has been provided authorized the Funding Agreement with FDOT for FHWA funding. - 4.
-How can the MPO and the FDOT work together better?
-The MPO has enjoyed a fruitful relationship with the FDOT as many transportation priorities within the Lake~Sumter MPO Area have been supported by the FDOT.
+The Executive Director has been provided authority to amend the Funding Agreement with FDOT for FHWA funding. - 4.
+How can the MPO and the FDOT work together better? - The MPO has enjoyed a fruitful relationship with the FDOT as many transportation priorities within the Lake~Sumter MPO Area have been supported by the FDOT.
 The MPO continues to work with the FDOT to refine the processes of grant management and grant reimbursement.
-The MPO is extremely pleased with the overall responsiveness of the FDOT to the transportation needs of the two-county area. - Please provide any noteworthy achievements by the MPO (include attachments if applicable) and where there are opportunities for improvement.
+The MPO is extremely pleased with the overall responsiveness of the FDOT to the transportation needs of the two-county area. - 5.
+Please provide any noteworthy achievements by the MPO (include attachments if applicable) and where there are opportunities for improvement.